 Information for Parents

 Our standard hours for all camps and courses are 9am to 5pm and all standard prices are based on these hours.
-We also offer extended care between 8am to 9am and from 5pm to 6pm.
+We also offer extended care between 8am to 9am and from 5pm to 6pm at an additional cost.

-Extended care times may vary at a couple of venues.
+Extended care times may vary depending on venue.

 The cost for extended care is £5.00 for each end of the day (8am to 9pm or 5pm to 6pm).
 Additional charges will be enforced if you do not collect by 6pm (see terms and conditions for further details).